kpostreich/WAS-Automation/docs/lab1-v1.6-was-automation-tgf-NOAPPENDIX-RESERVE ENV.md

 In this lab, you use the IBM WebSphere Automation to secure operations to reduce risk and meet compliance.

-At the end of this lab, you will be able to connect teams with the most relevant information through a single dashboard to discover, analyze and remediate common vulnerabilities and exposures across instances.
+At the end of this lab, you will be able to connect teams with the most relevant information through a single dashboard.
+This enables you to discover, analyze and remediate common vulnerabilities and exposures across instances.
 Furthermore, this information can be exported to a CSV file to be shared amongst the broader team.

 ![](./lab1-media/media/image3.png)

 ## Accessing and starting the environment

 If you are doing this lab as part of an instructor led workshop (virtual or face to face), an environment has already been provisioned for you.
-The instructor will provide the details for accessing the lab environment,
+The instructor will provide the details for accessing the lab environment.

 Otherwise, you will need to reserve an environment for the lab.
 You can obtain one here.
-Follow the on-screen instructions for “**Reserve now**” option.
+Follow the on-screen instructions for the “**Reserve now**” option.

 <https://techzone.ibm.com/my/reservations/create/60da2c20e2cb7a001f656575>